• Skip to primary navigation

 How to Make Old Bay Steamed Shrimp

-1. Bring the water, vinegar, and Old Bay to a rolling boil over high heat.
+1. Bring the water, vinegar, and Old Bay to a rolling boil in a large pot over high heat.

 Try these other shrimp recipes while you're here: